rafael2k/ppkb-layouts/README.md

 In the `xkb/evdev.lst` file, there are two separate locations for layout files and for their variants.
 To add a new layout, search for “pp-driver” and add a new line below it whose first word is the layout file name, followed by a description.
 To add a variant, search for “fnsymbols” to get to the variants section.
 Add a new line with the first word being the variant name and the second word being the file name, followed by a colon and a description.

 For some reason, Shift_R didn’t work if mapped to something using the Fn layer, so if you have this issue too just use Shift_L there, I guess.
 Mapping Control_R to any scan code that is not `<RCTL>` broke all Control_Rs for me, so use Control_L on non-`<RCTL>` scan codes that are supposed to be ctrl.
 If you used the scan codes for F13-F24, only F19 and F24 can be mapped to something in xkb as the others will always be overridden with stuff like media keys as these scan codes are also commonly used on extra laptop keys.
 Any key that has any modifier (shift, ctrl, level3 etc.) mapped to its first layer will not repeat any signal on any level of that key when it’s held down.
-This issue is present in the regular mirrored layouts if using the `full-improved` kernel driver since the first levels of the ◄▼► arrow keys are mapped to modifier keys.
+This issue was present in the regular mirrored layouts if using the now deprecated `full-improved` kernel driver since the first levels of the ◄▼► arrow keys are mapped to modifier keys.
 Holding those keys only creates one arrow key press signal and does not repeat it.
 I’m not aware of a way to change this.
 This bug is not present using the non-improved drivers as the arrow keys use different scan codes that don’t have modifiers mapped to them there.
 The only way I was able to circumvent this is by using [kbct](#kbct-1) to separate these levels to different driver-level scan codes, just like the PPKB drivers do, and like `kbct/ppkb-driver-full-improved-fix.yaml` does but without the regular drivers’ stuck modifier bug.
 That layout takes the scan codes as defined by the `full-improved` kernel driver and adds a scan code-based fn layer with the same scan codes as the `full` userspace or kernel driver.

 #### PPKB-Specific Usage

 If a driver-level Fn (and Pine) level is used, a key can have two (or three) scan codes that are then used for these levels instead of additional regular levels in the xkb file.
 All existing layouts in this repository have all of these extra scan codes for the default and included custom drivers already included below the corresponding main scan code.
-If a driver with the Fn layer handling removed (`*-improved`) is used, regular xkb levels are used instead.
-I mapped the Fn key to the scan code for F24 in these drivers and that scan code to activate an additional layer.
+If the Fn layer handling of the kernel driver is disabled or a custom driver with the Fn layer handling removed is being used, regular xkb levels are used instead.
 To make a layout compatible with both systems, both multiple scan codes and additional levels that both contain the same mappings should be used.
 Just take a look at the existing layouts to see what that’s like.

 Mirrored layouts were quite a challenge to make, mostly due to the fifth level being accessed by pressing two special modifier keys.
 Getting both Fn and another key to do the same with a driver-based Fn layer is quite straightforward.
 Simply define the symbols for that level twice: Once on level 3(+4 with shift) for use with an ISO_Level3_Shift key, and then once more on a separate scan code (from the Fn level) on level 1 (+2 with shift).
 If not using a driver-based Fn level, just bind the Fn key to ISO_Level3_Shift as well.